zhenglibao/FlexLib/Doc/layout.md

 # Layout attributes

-## There are three basic types attributes:
+## There are three basic type attributes:
 * enumeration:  the value can be one of the list
 * layout value: the value can be number or percentage
 * number value: the value must be number